 Introduction

-Osteogenesis imperfecta (OI), also commonly known as "brittle bone disease", is an inherited form of bone fragility (Tournis and Dede 2018).
-OI prevalence is estimated at about 1/13,500 of births, less severe forms being not accounted in this estimation as they are recognized later in life (Lindahl et al. 2015).
+Osteogenesis imperfecta (OI), commonly known as brittle bone disease, is an inherited form of bone fragility (Tournis and Dede 2018).
+OI prevalence is estimated at about 1/13,500 of births, less severe forms not being accounted in this estimation as they are recognized later in life (Lindahl et al. 2015).
 Therefore, OI is considered as a rare metabolic bone disorder.
 In most cases, OI is caused by mutations in genes encoding type I collagen (COL1A1 and COL1A2), leading to brittle and fragile bones (Lim et al. 2017), as well as deformed geometry and size in some cases.
 OI can be categorized according to disease severity (Mortier et al. 2019) into:

 Type I: mild